Martin Kent: End of career

 Kent began the 1981–82 season well with 92 for Qld against the touring Pakistan side.
 He was selected in the Australian team for the first test against Pakistan in 1981–82 over Graham Yallop and Dirk Wellham.
 A serious back injury cost him his place however, forcing him to withdraw.
 He withdrew from cricket for the season then in August 1982 retired altogether.

 Kent later commented, "People say I retired because of a back injury.
 There's nothing untrue about that, but it wasn't the only reason – it was a trigger for me to start thinking about what the hell I was going to do for my future.
 We'd had World Series Cricket but there was still no money in the game, and I could see no clear line for a future in cricket (in which he was) earning enough money."

 In 64 first-class matches he scored a total of 3567 runs at 36.03 with a best of 171 against Tasmania.
 He was a fine slip catcher, taking 60 catches in all.

 Post-Cricket

-Kent briefly returned to cricke in April 1987 to play a charity match at the WACA.
-He scored 67 but his back was in severe pain the next day.
+Kent briefly returned to cricket in April 1987 to play a charity match at the WACA.
+He scored 67 but was in severe pain the next day.

 Kent was assistant coach for the Queensland cricket side in the early 1990s.
-He later ran a pub in Toowoomba and worked as secretary manager of the Queensland Cricketers' Club.
+He later ran a pub in Toowoomba and worked as secretary-manager of the Queensland Cricketers' Club.